Satyajeet111999/image-segmentation/README.md

-# PDF Component Segregator (YOLO DocLayNet + pdfplumber)
+# PDF Component Segregator (YOLO DocLayNet + pytesseract)

 This repo contains a **simple, modular Python application** that:

 - Takes a **PDF** as input
 - Uses **YOLO DocLayNet** to detect document layout components (pictures, captions, text blocks, tables, etc.)
-- Uses **pdfplumber** to extract text inside each detected region
+- Uses **pytesseract** to extract text inside each detected region
 - Saves:
   - Cropped **images** for all `"Picture"` regions
   - A single `components.json` file describing all detected components and their extracted text

 This directly matches the assignment requirement:
-> *“Take input as PDF and segregate its components using YOLO DocLayNet for image extraction and pdfplumber for text extraction.”*
+> *“Take input as PDF and segregate its components using YOLO DocLayNet for image extraction and pytesseract for text extraction.”*

 ---